 At 7 am the gorilla orientation begins with a cup of coffee or tea and a traditional Rwandan Itore Dance Performance.

 The treks range from shorter hikes to all-day treks in the case of Susa Group.
-As in Uganda Pre-trackers are out locating your gorilla group – meaning that very rarely do visitors not see their gorilla gorilla group on their scheduled day -only one of our clients – out of hundreds did not see the gorillas on the first day but did so on the second day.
+As in Uganda Pre-trackers are out locating your gorilla group – meaning that very rarely do visitors not see their gorilla group on their scheduled day -only one of our clients – out of hundreds did not see the gorillas on the first day but did so on the second day.

 Gorilla Tracking in Rwanda is different from Bwindi Impenetrable Forest in Uganda though both are found to be equally rewarding – Rwanda Tracking is on the slopes of the Virunga Volcanoes – and in Uganda in the ancient Bwindi Impenetrable Forest.
-Other areas to find Gorillas in East Africa is Uganda’s Mgahinga Gorilla National Park and Virunga National Park of the Democratic Republic of Congo.
+Other areas to find Gorillas in East Africa are Uganda’s Mgahinga Gorilla National Park and Virunga National Park of the Democratic Republic of Congo.